Transparency and trustworthiness

 Is the work of the Welttierschutzgesellschaft charitable?

-Yes, our work has been recognized as of charitable purpose for the advancement of animal welfare (notice of exemption from the tax office Berlin for corporations, stamp number 27/681/53546, from 5 November, 2018).
+Yes, our work has been recognized as a charitable purpose for the advancement of animal welfare (notice of exemption from the tax office Berlin for corporations, stamp number 27/681/53546, from 5 November, 2018).

 What else do I need to know about the association?